bubblesran/Temp-Tutos/selenium+tutorial.md

-    False

-Switch to frams by swith_to_frame.
+Switch among web frames by the method swith_to_frame.
 Remenber: always call switch_to_default_content after done with a frame